bioinformaticsproject/Subcellular-Localization-Prediction-of-Human-Proteins-Using-Sequence-Based-Machine-Learning-Models-/README.md

 We implement, train, and evaluate several classical machine learning models, perform hyperparameter tuning, and generate a comprehensive evaluation dashboard.
 The entire pipeline runs inside a single Google Colab notebook for full reproducibility.

 ---
+##⚠️ Note on GitHub Notebook Rendering

+**The notebook contains interactive Plotly dashboards and widget metadata, which GitHub cannot render.
+If the notebook does not display on GitHub, please download it and open it in Google Colab for full functionality**.

+---

 ## 2. Dataset Summary